liynjy/1T4R-24G-Multi-lane-Multi-vechile-FMCW-Traffic-Radar-Simulator/README.md

 4) As a charllenge, can you develope your algorithm to detect the [X position,Y position, Lane number, Velocity] of each vechile.
 5) Run main.m in matlab to start trying out.

-An experimental algorithm of detecting [X position,Y position, Lane number, Velocity] may be uploaded if more than 25 starts ★ are issued.